 Building guitars with high-quality materials also helps with intonation.
 A guitar with a mahogany neck, for instance, is good for intonation.
 A mahogany neck is lighter weight but still strong since the wood is dense, which plays well for intonation.

 Whether you’re looking at high quality ESP seven-string guitars or other extended range guitars, you’ll notice that hardware makes a big difference.
 Not only when it comes to intonation and overall tone and playability of your instrument, but also for the appearance.

 If you’re looking for a high-quality tremolo bar — or whammy bar — for example, go for a Floyd Rose.
 The Floyd Rose tremolo is highly regarded as one of the best on the market.

 Pickups obviously play a big factor in your tone and volume.
 Since seven-string guitars have a wider neck and different scale lengths, you’ll typically find them using jumbo pickups.
 Jumbo pickups are simply “fatter” or modified versions of humbuckers or single coil pickups.
 You may also see a new guitar with jumbo nickel pickups, which offers a beefier tone.

 How do I tune a 7 string guitar?

 There are three typical tuning standards for 7 string guitars:

 - B standard tuning.
-This is the most common tuning.
+This is the most common tuning on seven string guitars.
 Your strings will look like this: BEADGBE.
 Notice that your bottom two strings now mimic your top two strings, allowing you to think through solos and chords a bit more logically.